Patreon Unlock: Boys Night: Camping

 It's just a fun fact that not a lot of people know.

-Did you know that logs are trees or dicks?
+I have a fun fact.
+Did you know that logs are trees dicks?
+What?
+Next time you sit on a log,

 keep in mind, you're probably sitting on a tree dick.
+Oh,

 It was a night.
+Okay.

-Only it was in the middle.
+Much like tonight.
+Only it was in a night.

-Maybe it'd be easier to identify the parts that weren't exactly the same if it was just much like tonight.
+How was it not like tonight?
+Maybe it'd be easier to identify the parts that weren't exactly the same.

+Now, keep in mind, I've never heard this whole story.
 I've just heard the trailer for this story, so I won't have all the details.

 I think it was in sort of a foresty area.
+Maybe it was colder.

 I think there was snow.

-Would it help if I went?
+Would it help if I went

 Morgan Freeman was there, maybe Thomas Jane.

+And there were aliens.
+Was it Thomas or Jane?
 His name is Thomas Jane.

-First name Thomas, last name Jane.
+First name, Thomas, last name, Jane.
+No, sorry, Arnie.

 Was it Thomas or Jane?